VDrift/vdrift/docs/JOE_format.md

 details a single configuration of a model.
 "File Header.num\_frames" frames follow the file header.

+before each frame header, you will find "File Header.num\_faces" Face blocks.

 | data type | block offset | name            | description                                           |
 |-----------|--------------|-----------------|-------------------------------------------------------|
 | int       | 0            | num\_verts      | the number of vertices used in this frame             |